 If you have a significant injury, you will need to have a trusted person help you.
 Ask them to take photos of where the accident occurred and of your injuries.
 You may even need them, however, to contact your employer for you.

 This trusted individual or yourself should then contact Hutzler Law to receive your compensation.
 Bring along the medical records and the photographs from the incident.
 Make sure to give a detailed description to your attorney so that you get the most coverage possible.

-Common Types of Workplace Injuries Covered
+Common Types of Workplace Injuries Covered in Phoenix

-Understand that a workplace injury claim will cover medical issues that occurred while you were on the clock.
+Understand that a Phoenix workplace injury claim will cover medical issues that occurred while you were on the clock.
 You had to engage in some aspects of your essential job functions.
 The types of injuries you may face when working remotely include: